pushkar100/Machine-Learning-Notes/descriptive-statistics(prerequsite1).md

 ## Constructs:

 There are certain things for which there cannot exist just one method to correctly measure them.
-Examples of such things include happiness, guilt, memory, etc and they are known as *Constructs* (Very difficult to define and measure).
+Examples of such things include happiness, guilt, memory, etc and they are known as **Constructs** (Very difficult to define and measure).

-Using *Operational Definitions*, we can measure Constructs in the real-world.
+Using **Operational Definitions**, we can measure Constructs in the real-world.
 What is Operationa Definition?: http://www.pqsystems.com/qualityadvisor/DataCollectionTools/operational_definition.php (Operational definition removes ambiguity while measuring something that could be interpreted differently by different people.)

+Operational definition:
+- Is a way of turning constructs into variables we can measure, and
+- A way of describing a variable in terms of the way we measure it.

 Tip:
 - *Gallons of water* is NOT a construct since it can be easily measured in *gallons*.